 This is one of the reasons I had chosen to pursue a degree in Psychology.
 I know that now, but I chose Psychology because I thought I enjoyed learning about why people behave the way they do and do the things they do.
 I also now know that there was a reason I had to go through the “school of life”.
 I needed enough personal practice (really great and really bad relationships) to be able to walk in others’ shoes, take them by the hand (literally), help them be their best selves and be able to love and be loved for who they were.
 I can do this, not because I’m “better” than the people I help, but because I am “them”.

 The school of life has taught me that life provides us with all we need to accomplish our role in the big design of things; to support and help others, to live fulfilled lives and to experience true happiness.

-But many of us waste a lot of time and effort wanting to be someone else but ourselves; looking for our passion and our life’s calling everywhere and anywhere but within, and we keep looking and never really being able to find it yet many clues lie around in the most obvious places.
+But many of us waste a lot of time and effort wanting to be someone else but ourselves; looking for our passion and our life’s calling everywhere and anywhere but within, and we keep looking and never really being able to find it, all the while the clues lie around in the most obvious places.

 They may not be the answers you expect or want, but they will be what you need to know NOW in order to manifest and unfold into your own greatness.
 If you honestly open up your heart and mind, you will see that even the “bad” experiences in your life are there as stepping stones to your greatness, but only if you step on and rise above them.